ksayid/confidential-computing-education/README.md

 ## Repository Structure
 Most site content lives under the `docs/` directory.
 Assets such as CSS and JavaScript remain at the repository root to avoid issues with GitHub Pages.
-Content is grouped by topic so new contributions can easily find the appropriate location.
+Content is grouped by topic so new contributors can easily find the appropriate location.

 ```